 7 Top Day Hikes To Check It Out

-Poia lake Trail climbs through a mostly lodgepole pine forest before descending into Kennedy Creek basin.
+6. Poia Lake – Red Gap Pass Trail climbs through a mostly lodgepole pine forest before descending into Kennedy Creek basin.
 There, the trail is more open, crossing ridges of subalpine plants, spruce and fir trees, and cream-colored boulders of billion-year-old Altyn Limestone.
 Poia Lake itself was quarried by an Ice Age glacier, but is dammed by an erosion resistant ridge of Altyn Limestone at the foot of the lake.
 The trail continues up and over Red Gap Pass and down into the Belly River drainage.
 A long day or backpack from Many Glacier to Poia Lake is 6.4 (10.5km) one-way.